microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#1032 - Elevation Quality of Life Improvements.md

 A third proposal is to pop a warning dialog at the user when they try to open an elevated split from and unelevated window.
 This dialog could be something like

-> What you requested couldn't be completed as non-sense do you want to:
+> What you requested couldn't be completed.
+Do you want to:
 > A. Make me a new tab instead.
 > B. Forget it and cancel.
 I'll go fix my config.

 I'm certainly leaning towards proposal 2 - always create a new tab.
 This is how it's implemented in [#8514].
 In that PR, this seems to work resonably sensibly.
+-->

+After discussing with the team, we have decided that the most sensible approach for handling a cross-elevation `split-pane` is to just create a new tab in the elevated window.
+The user can always re-attach the pane as a split with the `move-pane` command once the new pane in the elevated window.

 #### Configure the Terminal to _always_ run elevated